-House State & Local Government Committee March 13, 2018 Proponent Testimony HB 500 Omnibus Township Bill
+Senate Local Government, Public Safety & Veterans Affairs Committee November 27, 2018 Proponent Testimony Sub.
+HB 500 Omnibus Township Bill

-Good afternoon Chair Anielski, members of the House State & Local Government Committee.
-On behalf of the 1,308 townships that are members of the OTA, thank you for the opportunity to testify in support of House Bill 500.
+Good morning Chairman Uecker, members of the Senate Local Government, Public Safety & Veterans Affairs Committee.
+On behalf of the 1,308 townships that are members of the OTA, thank you for the opportunity to testify in support of Sub.
+House Bill 500.
 As you heard in sponsor testimony two weeks ago, this legislation stems from a mixture of the OTA legislative priorities, suggestions by the Coalition of Large Ohio Urban Townships, individual townships and county prosecutor recommendations.

-As you have heard previously in Committee, townships are statutory governments and can only do what the Ohio Revised Code permits or inherently implies, thus the need for the changes that you find in House Bill 500.
-My testimony briefly reviews each of the provisions contained in HB 500 but the OTA wants you to hear from those requesting the changes and so I will just outline a few provisions and then allow township representatives to share their stories with you.
+As you have heard previously in Committee, townships are statutory governments and can only do what the Ohio Revised Code permits or inherently implies, thus the need for the changes that you find in Sub.
+House Bill 500.
+My testimony briefly reviews each of the provisions contained in Sub.
+HB 500 but the OTA wants you to hear from those requesting the changes and so I will just outline a few provisions.

-Zoning Issues (R.C. §303.21, 519.04, 519.07, 519.12, 519.13, 519.15, 519.21)
+Zoning Issues (R.C. §§303.21, 519.04, 519.07, 519.12, 519.13, 519.15, 519.21)